What is the Tasmanian Planning Scheme?

 The planning scheme has two parts:

 - A written document that sets out the uses and developments that can take place in different zones, precincts or overlays.
+In Tasmania this is called the State Planning Provisions (the SPPs).

 - administrative matters